ra559/cis106/_labs/lab2.md

 Before you can create virtual machines, you need to know if your computer can virtualize.
 There are a couple of steps you need to follow to find out the answer to this question:

 ### MacOS users
-1. For those using MacOS, if you have a recent Apple computer, chances are that you can virtualize with no problem.
-Once you have installed VirtualBox, make sure to install the Extension Pack and move along to question 2.
-For those using a Macbook with only 2 cores and 4GB of RAM, know that your computer will be very slow for this class and you may want to consider using an alternative.
-Contact me if this is your case.
+1. For those using MacOS, if you have a recent Apple computer (M1 CPU), you will not be able to use Virtualbox, there is another hypervisor you can use but I have not been able to test it since I do not own an M1 Mac where I can test it.
+You can watch and follow this [tutorial](https://www.youtube.com/watch?v=hnwK-nkXolc).
+Again, I have not tested this option therefore you are on your own.

->If you have an **M1 Macbook**, Virtualbox is not supported and you will not be able to use it for this course.
-You will need to either get a Raspberry Pi or an spare computer.
-There is a program called UTM that you can use but I cannot provide you support for it as I do not own an M1 Mac.
+2. If you have an older Mac (Inter Version), you can user virtualbox as it is fully supported.
+Just make sure your Mac has enough resources to run virtual machines.
+For intel Macs, virtualization is already enabled and you can just follow this guide/video.

 ### Windows Users
 2. For those using Windows, follow these steps: